modality/chem/README.md

 in the context of the current `.chemrc` file.
 Text with angle brackets will be replaced with values from that collection.

+Let's set up some test data to play with.
 ```
 $ echo -e "chem\ngem\ngarbage" | chem in vals && chem out vals
 Added new collection "vals"